JacobSmxth/Cybersecurity_Projects/Password_generator/README.md

 Finished up some of the color stuff on the application.
 Gave it a matrix color.
 Jet Black and Neon Green.

 Adding a label below the buttons to change to the Password when its generated so I can see it on the app instead of the terminal or have to paste it somewhere to see.
+Got that working!

+Now, I want to add a database to this.
+I'm thinking of turning it into my own little password manager.
+I'll be using SQLite, which I am also partially new to, but trial and error should help me figure this out.
+I will also be encrypting the data as well!